RoryDuncan/learn-python-roadmap/README.md

 # Learn Python, a roadmap
-A roadmap for learning the python language, and then focusing on Data Science.
+A roadmap for learning the python language, eventually focusing on Data Science.

 [Disclaimer](http://i.imgur.com/GDc1hYw.png)